juliaBystrom/wordBank/README.md

 - Edit board and tag names
 - Not necessary to input tag - it is as of now necessary
 - Overall styling and UX
+- Adding code to make our website more accessible

 ### File structure